 Without a doubt Christmas is such a busy time on all fronts!
 From a family point of view there is so much to do in preparation for Christmas – gift buying, card writing, present wrapping, food shopping, school nativities and carol services the list goes on and on.
 Work is manic too.
 With a potentially quiet January around the corner you want to make the most of December but the weeks are flying by and the kids will be breaking up from school too!
 It sure is enough to make your headache!
 Here are my top tips for avoiding overwhelm in your balloons and venue décor business!:

-??2.
-Work out what needs doing when.
+2. Work out what needs doing when.
 Are there any deadlines you MUST hit. – Remember the difference between important and urgent… Important is the stuff that usually moves your business forward but we tend to demote that and concentrate on what we perceive to be urgent.
 Make sure you prioritise important too!
+Make sure you find out when your wholesaler is closing for Christmas and get all your orders in before the shut off point as most don’t re-open until the New Year.

 Do you have any other tips to help avoid overwhelm at Christmas?
 If so I would love to see them in the comments below!